 Landing somewhere between easy and moderate, Dune Ridge Trail leads you down and around one steep dune, past older growth, and through a biodiverse habitat meandering from loose sand to grasses and forested areas.
 The view from the top of the climb overlooks The Great Marsh and serves as a prime vantage point for birders.

 The more strenuous Cowles Bog Trail, named after groundbreaking American botanist and ecological pioneer Henry Cowles, guides hikers through black oak savannas and other stretches of rich plantlife diversity.
 Impressive panoramas of swamps, marshes, and Lake Michigan are just some of the highlights here.
-Note that this course gets a bit rough at points, so make sure to lather on the SPF and pack your granola bars and water.
+Note that this course gets a bit rough at points, so make sure to pack your granola bars and water.
 Year-round porta-potties are available, but there’s no potable water onsite.

-From the Nature Center parking lot, those who dare can lace up their boots and set off on Trail 9, a challenging route that traverses a variety of dune progressions and tree-covered expanses with varied terrain for that extra kick in the butt your quarantine bod just might need.
+From the Nature Center parking lot, those who dare can set off to tackle Trail 9, a challenging route that traverses a maze of dune progressions and tree-covered expanses with varied terrain for that extra kick in the butt.
 Rewards come in the form of bragging rights and a magnificent dune vista with Insta-worthy views of shimmering Lake Michigan and the lush fall foliage surrounding it.

 Can’t decide?
 Hit the West Beach Dune Trail Loop for a three-in-one banger.
-First up, the Dune Succession Trail leads nature-lovers both up and down ~270 calf-busting wooden steps meant to preserve the landscape, complete with amazing views of Lake Michigan, the dunes, and Chicago’s looming skyline.
-Keep on trucking and you’ll soon discover the West Beach Trail’s sand-laden stretch before making your way to the 2.2 mile finisher, Long Lake Trail.
+First up, the Dune Succession Trail leads nature-lovers both up and down approximately 270 calf-busting wooden steps meant to preserve the landscape, complete with amazing views of Lake Michigan, the dunes, and Chicago’s looming skyline.
+Keep on trucking and you’ll soon discover the West Beach Trail’s sand-laden stretch before making your way to the 2.2-mile finisher: Long Lake Trail.
 Over at West Beach proper, seasonal showers, lockers, and beach lifeguards are on-hand from Memorial Day through Labor Day.

-Pull up a stool at a local bar, brewery, or winery
+Saddle up at a local brewery, cidery, winery, or bar

 Thirsty?
-Why wait?
-Michigan City heavy-hitter Shoreline Brewery serves housebrewed beers as hoppy, tart, or malty as they come.
+Why wait—Michigan City heavy-hitter Shoreline Brewery serves house-brewed beers as hoppy, tart, or malty as they come.
 And with an onslaught of bar snacks, stone earth oven-fired pizza, and a kid-friendly menu, there’s plenty on hand to soak up all those suds.
 Over in nearby Buffalo City, feel #blessed with a beer in hand at Beer Church Brewery.
 This quaint church-turned-brewpub dishes up small batch brews alongside delicious Neapolitan-style pizza.
-Another gem, Zorn Brewery lies within Michigan City’s limits, and slings local beers out of a historic carriage house.
-Come hungry since they also specialize in tasty burgers, brisket, and Bang Bang shrimp.
+Down the way in Stevensville, Michigan, Peat's Cider Social combines the best of both worlds: handcrafted hard cider and a full-scale bowling alley.
+Kiss those watered down pitchers of Bud Light goodbye, folks.

-If you haven’t yet experienced Michiana's budding wine scene, it’s high time you got properly acquainted.
-Dip your toes in the rosé-spiked waters over at Anderson Winery, where a canopied patio offers seating with a view plus regular live music.
-Elsewhere, Shady Creek Wine spans 20 marvelous acres and incorporates both locally grown grapes and West Coast varietals into their boundary-pushing fleet and offering live music on Sunday afternoons.
+If you haven’t yet experienced Michigana’s budding wine scene, it’s high time you got properly acquainted.
+Dip your toes in the rosé-spiked waters over at Anderson Winery in Valparaiso, where they’ve been cranking out the good stuff since 1927.
+Elsewhere, Shady Creek Wine spans 20 twinkling acres, incorporating both locally grown grapes and West Coast varietals into their boundary-pushing fleet and offering live music on Sunday afternoons.

 Old-school watering holes run rampant in these parts, and Ritz Klub Tavern has long held court as Michigan City’s finest.
-Established in 1890, this timeless dive is teeming with midwestern charm and ice cold bottles of beer.
-Beach bums flock to Sunset Grille, with its rooftop seating, unparalleled waterfront views, specialty cocktails, and a limited but undeniably enticing food menu.
+Established in 1890, this timeless pub is brimming with Midwest traditions, excellent burgers, and ice cold bottles of beer.
+Sun-tanned beach bums flock to Sunset Grille, with its rooftop seating, unparalleled waterfront views, specialty cocktails, and enticing food menu.
 Even better—Sunset Grille “goes German for Oktoberfest” this year, transforming into a little slice of Bavaria on the lakefront from September 2 to September 5.

-Satisfy your appetite at seafood joints, gastropubs, and farm-to-table favorites
+Satisfy your appetite at beachy grills, seafood joints, and farm-to-table favorites

-You’re in the midwest, of course, so there’s no shortage of gut-busting burgers, prime rib, and barbecue around here.
+You’re in the Midwest, of course, so there’s no shortage of gut-busting burgers, prime rib, and barbecue around here.
 But you also don’t necessarily have to succumb to all those meaty temptations—Michigan City is home to plenty of standout seafood spots peddling everything from fish fries and clam chowder to oysters and fresh-caught fish.
-Bartlett Fish Camp’s majestic deck provides a scenic backdrop for folks chomping their way through stellar plates of swordfish, lobster, crabakes, and mussels.
-Surrounded by four fairytale bridges, family-run Bridges Waterside Grill looks out over Trail Creek and charms crowds with seasonal seafood creations, American standards, and a signature margarita called Fall Off The Top Shelf guaranteed to, well—you’ll just have to try it and find out for yourself.
+Fish Camp’s majestic deck provides a scenic backdrop for folks chomping their way through stellar plates of swordfish, lobster, crabakes, and mussels.

-Looking for some overstuffed burritos and craveworthy Cali-style Mexican food?
+Looking for some overstuffed burritos and other Cali-style Mexican favorites?
 Mucho Mas has your number.
-Need to carb-load before you hit the trails?
-Dune Billies is your one-stop-shop for breakfast and lunch classics like reubens, biscuits and gravy, breakfast burritos, and fresh coffee for the caffeine faithful.
-Goblin & the Grocer is a bonafide trifecta—a market, pub, and cafe with a breezy patio for sipping a coffee or glass of wine while digging into the many raw bar, charcuterie board, and main course offerings.
-And, last but not least, 21-and-up Porter institution Wagner's Ribs is the place to be when it comes to all things booze and barbecue.
+Need to line your stomach before hitting the trails?
+Dune Billies is your one-stop-shop for breakfast and lunch classics like reubens, biscuits and gravy, breakfast burritos, and hot coffee for the caffeine faithful.
+Goblin & the Grocer is a bonafide trifecta—a market, pub, and cafe with a sweet patio for sipping coffee or wine while digging into the many raw bar, charcuterie, and hearty entree offerings.
+And, last but not least, 21-and-up Porter institution Wagner's Ribs is the place to be when it comes to all things booze and saucey, pristinely tender barbecue.

-Michigan City’s main attraction is the water, for sure, but don’t sleep on this quaint little town’s turfside activities.
-From shopping to museums, there’s more than enough on land to lure you away from Lake Michigan… at least for a few hours.
+Coastal Indiana’s main attraction is nature, for sure, but don’t sleep on this postcard-perfect region’s turfside activities.
+From shopping to museums, there’s more than enough on land to lure you away from Lake Michigan… at least for a few blissful hours.

-You’ll be surprised how compelling the showings are at The Lubeznik Center for the Arts.
-An eclectic museum and arts center in downtown Michigan City, LCA consistently lines its walls with innovative and poignant exhibitions.
-Entering its 40th year in operation, the space is small but brimming with thought-provoking curiosities as well as cultural events planned for late summer and fall.
+In terms of culture, you’ll be surprised how compelling the exhibitions are at The Lubeznik Center for the Arts.
+An eclectic museum and arts center in downtown Michigan City, LCA consistently lines its walls with innovative and poignant works.
+Originally opened in 1978, the space is small but overflowing with thought-provoking curiosities as well as community events.
 History buffs beeline it out to Old Lighthouse Museum, a 1858 lighthouse and living quarters that gives guests a taste of just how essential this post was for the Great Lakes navigators of yore.